NGC 6302: Characteristics

+NGC 6302 imaged by the Gemini South telescope in hydrogen-alpha (red) and [O III] (blue) filters, showing the bipolar lobes and dark equatorial lane.

 NGC 6302 has a complex structure, which may be approximated as bipolar with two primary lobes, though there is evidence for a second pair of lobes that may have belonged to a previous phase of mass loss.
 A dark lane runs through the waist of the nebula obscuring the central star at all wavelengths.

 The nebula contains a prominent northwest lobe which extends up to 3.0′ away from the central star and is estimated to have formed from an eruptive event around 1,900 years ago.
 It has a circular part whose walls are expanding such that each part has a speed proportional to its distance from the central star.
 At an angular distance of 1.71′ from the central star, the flow velocity of this lobe is measured to be 263 km/s.
 At the extreme periphery of the lobe, the outward velocity exceeds 600 km/s.
 The western edge of the lobe displays characteristics suggestive of a collision with pre-existing globules of gas which modified the outflow in that region.

 Central star

 The central star, among the hottest stars known, had escaped detection because of a combination of its high temperature (meaning that it radiates mainly in the ultraviolet), the dusty torus (which absorbs a large fraction of the light from the central regions, especially in the ultraviolet) and the bright background from the star.
 It was not seen in the first Hubble Space Telescope images; the improved resolution and sensitivity of the new Wide Field Camera 3 of the same telescope later revealed the faint star at the centre.
 A temperature of 200,000 Kelvin is indicated, and a mass of 0.64 solar masses.
-The original mass of the star was much higher, but most was ejected in the event which created the planetary nebula.
+The original mass of the star was around five solar masses and would have been a B type main sequence star on the main sequence, likely a B5-9V, but most of its mass was ejected in the event which created the planetary nebula.
 The luminosity and temperature of the star indicate it has ceased nuclear burning and is on its way to becoming a white dwarf, fading at a predicted rate of 1% per year.